-Judge Jack A. Panella received a B.S. degree in Accounting, with honors, from St. John's University in 1977, and a Juris Doctor degree, with honors, from Columbus School of Law, Catholic University of America, in 1980.
+UDGE JACK A. PANELLA received a B.S. degree in Accounting, with honors, from St. John's University in 1977, and a Juris Doctor degree, with honors, from Columbus School of Law, Catholic University of America, in 1980.

-Judge Panella was engaged

-in the private practice of law and also served as Northampton County Solicitor.
-He was on the Adjunct Faculty of Temple Law School, and currently teaches at DeSales University.
+Judge Panella was engaged in the private practice of law and also served as Northampton County Solicitor.
+He currently teaches at DeSales University.
+His book, The Benchbook on Crimes of Sexual Violence in Pennsylvania, will be published in 2006.